-Asset bubbles are very common affairs.
-Since the tech bubble burst, we've already experienced another, in housing and home mortgages.
+Agricultural commodities (e.g., tulips, tea, sheep, and sugar beets) have experienced bubbles most frequently but the precious metals (gold and silver), real estate, equities, bonds, and derivatives have also witnessed bubble activity.
+Most bubbles caused relatively little economic damage, but a real estate bubble in the early 1760s helped to foment the American Revolution, one in Treasury bonds helped to form the two party system in the 1790s, and one in stocks exacerbated the Great Depression.
+Since the tech bubble burst in 2000, we've already experienced another, in housing and home mortgages.
 Recurrent investor euphoria may be rooted in the deepest recesses of the human mind.
 Whether we evolved from the great apes or were created by some Divine Being, one thing is clear: our brains are pretty scrambled, especially when it comes to probabilities and percentages.
 For example, a recent studyMarkus Glaser, Thomas Langer, Jens Reynders, and Martin Weber, "Framing Effects in Stock Market Forecasts: The Differences Between Asking for Prices and Asking for Returns," Review of Finance (2007) 11:325-357. published in Review of Finance showed that investors, even sophisticated ones, expect less change in future stock prices when asked to state their forecasts in currency (so many dollars or euros per share) than when asked to state them as returns (a percentage gain or loss).
 This is a new example of the well-known framing effect.
 Predict the future stock price of a stock that goes from \$35 to \$37 to \$39 to \$41 to \$43 to \$45.
 Now predict the future stock price of a stock whose returns are +\$2, +\$2, +\$2, +\$2, +\$2, and +\$2.
 If you are like most people, your answer to the first will be less than \$45 but your answer to the second will be +\$2 even though both series provide precisely the same information.
 In other words, the way a problem is set up or framed influences the way people respond to it.

-Behavioral finance16 uses insights from evolutionary psychology, anthropology, sociology, the neurosciences, and psychology to try to unravel how the human brain functions in areas related to finance.http://www.behaviouralfinance.net/ For example, many people are averse to short selling17, selling (or borrowing and then selling) a stock that appears overvalued with the expectation of buying it back later at a lower price.
-(Short sellers profit by owning more shares of the stock, or the same number of shares and a sum of cash, depending on how they go about it.)
+- Behavioral finance19 uses insights from evolutionary psychology, anthropology, sociology, the neurosciences, and psychology to try to unravel how the human brain functions in areas related to finance.www.behaviouralfinance.net For example, many people are averse to short selling20, selling (or borrowing and then selling) a stock that appears overvalued with the expectation of buying it back later at a lower price.
+(Short sellers profit by owning more shares of the stock, or the - 18.
+The process of short selling, of profiting from the decline of an asset's price. - 19.
+A new interdisciplinary subject matter that tries to understand the limits of human rationality, especially as it applies to financial markets. - 20.
+Selling a stock or other asset at a high price and buying it back later at a lower price.
+It is the logical equivalent of buying low and selling high, but many investors don't attempt it.

+same number of shares and a sum of cash, depending on how they go about it.)
 A dearth of short selling may allow stock prices to spiral too high, leading to asset bubbles.
 Another human foible is that we tend to be overly confident in our own judgments.
 Many actually believe that they are smarter than the markets in which they trade!
 (As noted above, many researchers appear to fall into the same trap.)
 People also tend to herd.
 They will, like the common misconception about lemmings, run with the crowd, seemingly oblivious to the cliff looming just ahead.